Saturn0218/Saturn0218/README.md

 - **Mathematics and Sciences**:
   - I am very good at **math**, **physics**, and **chemistry** 📐🔬.

-- **Training**:
-  - I have been trained by a competent programmer for **1 year** 🎓, enhancing my skills and understanding of best practices in software development.

 - **Design**:
   - Experienced in **face-to-face design** 🖌️, allowing me to effectively collaborate and communicate with clients and team members.